DonnyLe/Reversi/README.md

 .

 ## Key Components
-The code base follows the model, view, Controller framework (controller not yet implemented).
+The code base follows the model, view, controller framework (controller not yet implemented).
 The model contains all rules and the actions that can be done in Reversi.
 To use the view, a copy of the model is passed into the view.